mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 ### Delivery Guarantees

-NSQ guarantees that messages are delivered *at least once*.
-In spirit, it adheres to the philosophy outlined in [Life Beyond Distributed Transactions][lbdt] by Pat Helland of Amazon.
+In spirit, NSQ adheres to the philosophy outlined in Pat Helland's [Life Beyond Distributed Transactions][lbdt] by guaranteeing that messages are delivered *at least once*.

-However, there's an obvious caveat.
-Since replication is an exercise left to the user, if you only `PUB` to a single `nsqd` then a failure of that node would mean messages kept in memory are lost.
+However, it leaves it up to the user to protect against node failure.
+For example, by relying on a single `nsqd` you risk losing messages stored in memory if that node were to fail.

-Then how do you *actually* implement a system in which messages are guaranteed to be delivered despite *N* node failures?
+So how do you *actually* implement a system in which messages are *guaranteed* to be delivered, at least once, despite *N* node failures?

 One option is to `PUB` messages to multiple `nsqd` (*N* + 1), effectively making it the producer's responsibility to replicate data.
-The problem them becomes: how do you handle the *explicit* duplication of messages?
+The problem then becomes: how do you handle the *explicit* duplication of messages?

 Well, you de-dupe of course.
 [Dave Gardner][dave_gardner] (of Hailo fame) has [written